 The Academic Affairs Committee proposes the following for social networking vehicles.
-Online communities like Facebook, MySpace, Flickr and Twitter provide opportunities for faculty, staff, and students to share and explore interests that enrich the higher education learning experience.
-However, using these mediums with discretion is advised.
-UAB online community members are expected to act with honesty, integrity, and respect for the rights, privileges, privacy, sensibilities, and property of others.
+Online communities like provide opportunities to share and explore interests that enrich the higher education learning experience.
+However, use them with discretion.
+UAB social media users are expected to act with honesty, integrity, and respect for others.

-Professional Use

-Only UAB employees authorized by their departments may use social networking Web sites to conduct University business.
+Professional Use - Only UAB employees authorized by their departments may use social networking Web sites to conduct University business.
 The authorized employee/position will serve as the point of contact for the web site.
 In keeping with University policy1, the authorized employee may post on a social network profile: the University's name, school, department, and/or unit information, a University email address or University telephone number for contact purposes, or post official department information, resources, calendars, and events.
 The employee should use care that any personal opinions or opposition to the University either by direct statement or perception not be published.

-General Use

-The following guidelines are strongly suggested:
+General Use - The following guidelines are strongly suggested:

-- 1. Use networking sites legally and appropriately.
+1. Use networking sites legally and appropriately.
 Consider your personal obligation as a citizen of the university.
-Use proper conduct in your posts regarding the university and your colleagues/fellow students. - 2.
-Consider the use of a student, staff or faculty member to monitor any departmental social pages.
-All parties need to understand the guidelines presented. - 3.
-Remember, you cannot ensure who does and does not have access to your information.
-Any text or photo placed online is available to anyone in the world even if you limit access to your site. - 4.
-Information that you post online may continue to stay on the World Wide Web even after you erase or delete that information from your profiles or blog.
-Do not post anything that could reflect negatively on you, your family, your friends, and the university. - 5.
-Do not post any confidential or sensitive information online. - 6.
-By agreeing to the terms of use, online communities have your permission to republish your content worldwide and share information with advertisers, third parties, law enforcement, and others. - 7.
-You are legally responsible for your posts on the social networking sites.
-Be discreet, respectful, and as accurate/factual as you can be in any comments or content you posted online. - 8.
-Potential employers, admissions officers, and scholarship committees often search social networking sites to screen candidates.
+Use proper conduct in your posts regarding the university and your colleagues/fellow students.

+2. Consider the use of a student, staff or faculty member to monitor any departmental social pages.
+All parties need to understand the guidelines presented.

+3. Remember, you cannot ensure who does and does not have access to your information.
+Any text or photo placed online is available to anyone in the world - even if you limit access to your site.

+4. Information that you post online may continue to stay on the World Wide Web even after you erase or delete that information from your profiles or blog.
+Do not post anything that could reflect negatively on you, your family, your friends, and the university.

+5. Do not post any confidential or sensitive information online.

+6. By agreeing to the terms of use, online communities have your permission to republish your content worldwide and share information with advertisers, third parties, law enforcement, and others.

+7. You are legally responsible for your posts on the social networking sites.
+Be discreet, respectful, and as accurate/factual as you can be in any comments or content you posted online.

+8. Potential employers, admissions officers, and scholarship committees often search social networking sites to screen candidates.
 Your profile will be a part of how others know you.

-The Official UAB Web Policy >> http://www.uab.edu/brand/web/planning/policies-and-standards